ROC-HCI/UR-FUNNY/README.md

 Each humor/not humor video segment has two kind of features:

 1. punchline_features: It contanis the average covarep features for each word in the punchline sentence.
 We aligned our features on word level.
 The dimension of covarep fetaures is 81.
 So if the punchline has n words then the dimension will be n * 81.
 2. context_features: It contanis the average covarep features for each word in the context sentences.
-It is three dimensional list.
-1st dimension is number of sentences in context.
-Second dimension is number of word for each sentence.
-3rd dimension is the dimension of covarep fetaures (81).
+It is a three dimensional list.
+First dimension is the number of sentences in context.
+Second dimension is the number of word for each sentence.
+Third dimension is the dimension of covarep fetaures (81).

 ## Visual Features:

 openface_features_sdk.pkl contains a dictionary.
-All the kyes are the **id** of the humor/not humor video segments.
+The keys of the dictionary are the unique **id** of each humor / not humor video utterance.
 We have used OpenFace2 (https://github.com/TadasBaltrusaitis/OpenFace) to extract the fetaures.
+See the extracted_features.txt for the names of the features.

 The structure of the openface_features_sdk: